 When somebody inquires about your favorite Super Mario Bros.
 2 character, how do you respond?
 With the lanky, high-jumping/slow moving Luigi?
 With the in-the-air-floating, pink-and-white dress wearin’ Princess Toadstool?
 With the run-of-the-mill, absolutely-nothing-at-all-defining-about-this-character Mario?
 Or is it with the speedster known to those west of the rising sun as “Toad”?

 Toad (or Kinopio, for our numerous Japanese and/or Canadian readers) finds his origins in the first Super Mario Bros., where his main task was to piss off Mario by not being Peach.
 It is unknown which of these creatures Mario rescued from the clutches of King Bowser Koopa was the real Toad, or if they all somehow were, for each time the King was defeated, more and more mushroom-headed lil’ guys made their presence known.
-It is thought my some that no actual “Toad” exists, rather they are all part of a universal “Toad” that encompasses the entire Mushroom Kingdom.
-The truth may never be known, but what is known, is that “Toad” had a very minor role in Super Mario Bros 1.
+It is thought by some that no actual “Toad” exists, rather they are all part of a universal “Toad” that encompasses the entire Mushroom Kingdom.
+The truth may never be known—but what is known, is that “Toad” had a very minor role in the original Super Mario Bros.

 The story was different in Super Mario Bros.
 2. A lot different.
 Now, Mario and Luigi were not enough to save the Kingdom.
 Peach was an obvious choice to help out the brothers of plumbery, but who else?
 Surely, the Princess of the Mushroom Kingdom would not be enough.
-Instead of looking to a rebel Koopa Troopa for help, or the yet-to-be-discovered Yoshi, The brothers Mario enlisted the services of that little pansy of which Bowser has an affinity for capturing.
-Toad was clearly intended to just make Luigi look good by comparison, but after playing Super Mario Bros.
+Instead of looking to a rebel Koopa Troopa for help, or the yet-to-be-discovered Yoshi, The Brothers Mario enlisted the services of that little pansy of which Bowser has an affinity for capturing.
+Toad was clearly created just to make Luigi look good by comparison, but after playing Super Mario Bros.
 2 enough times, it became clear that Toad was the superior of all characters, just barely edging out Peach.
 Luigi and Mario were too damn slow to be of any use, and Peach’s only ability was that of float.
 Which is not to say floating is not helpful—it is—but, when it’s the only thing you have going for you, you’re not going to be the most useful of characters.
 Regardless, it turned out that this entire game was one of Mario’s mushroom-induced dreams, and people who played it in hopes of defeating the fearsome King of Vegetables completely wasted their time.

 Super Nintendo was not a kind system for the Toadster.
 Sure, he made the obligatory Mario Kart appearance, but that inclusion is nothing special.
 Koopa Troopa also made that game’s final cut.
-Toad had not much competition for a slot there.
-There was also a little known game for the SNES called “Warios’s Woods“, a puzzle game in which it is Toad’s purpose to reclaim the Dark Woods from the grasp of psuedo-plumber Wario.
-Why he would want the Dark Woods, is beyond me.
+Toad didn’t have much competition for a slot there.
+There was also a little known game for the SNES called “Wario’s Woods“, a puzzle game in which it is Toad’s purpose to reclaim the Dark Woods from the grasp of psuedo-plumber Wario.
+Why he would want the Dark Woods is beyond me.
 It sounds like quite the foreboding place, and Toad is known to be quite the coward.
 It just doesn’t seem like the place he oughta be.